Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A top view of calisthenics equipment perfect for home gym

-If your lifestyle is hectic, a home gym is a perfect choice because you don’t have to worry about commuting.
-You can work out when it suits you best without waiting for a machine to free up or glancing at a watch, worrying how to pick up your kids from school or make it to work on time.
+• Big time-saver: If your lifestyle is hectic, a home gym is a perfect choice because you don’t have to worry about commuting.
+You can work out when it suits you best without waiting for a machine to free up or glancing at a watch, worrying about how to pick up your kids from school, or making it to work on time.

-Your personal gym is your private nook with your own rules.
-No more dull tunes, distractions by other people’s workouts or crowd unless you invite some friends to join you.
+• Total freedom and privacy: Your gym is your private nook with your own rules.
+No more dull tunes or distractions by other people’s workouts or crowds unless you invite some friends to join you.

 FAQs